ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Randomly send 10 encrypted files to telegram, but it only send files with up to 50MB because of limitation with Telegram bot.
 You can raise a number of files you want to send to.

+- It can also send machine's info, internal and external IP Address, and the file signature if in case they replace it with someting else.

 # Work in Progress

+- Make it like computer worm

 - Block shutdown/reboot signal from executing